mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

     ![](images/aksdashboard.png)

-    >Note: To execute CI-CD for next time, update release definition **AKS** by disabling **Create Deployments & Services in AKS** task, and enabling **Update image in AKS** task.
-This is to update the image every time build is done without disturbing the deployments and services in Kubernetes.
+    >**Note**: To execute CI-CD for next time, update release definition **AKS**.
+Disable **Create Deployments & Services in AKS** task, and enable **Update image in AKS** task.
+This is to update the image every time build is done without disturbing the deployments and services running in Kubernetes.

 ## Summary